faker-js/faker/docs/migration/index.md

 ```

 :::tip
-If you have many files using these imports, we suggest to use e.g. VSCode's search and replace functionality.
+Migrating to the new tree-shakeable syntax should be quick and painless.
+Doing this will likely shave many megabytes off of your initial page load.
 :::

 ---

 :::warning
-You need to switch from the package `faker` to `@faker-js/faker`.
+You MUST swap all references from the "`faker`" package to the new "`@faker-js/faker`" package.
-We also provided all historical versions under the new organization scope.
-So if you depend on a specific version you still can use `"@faker-js/faker": "5.5.3"`.
+In addition to releasing all _future_ versions under the `@faker-js/faker` package namespace, we have ALSO provided all _historical_ versions of Faker, so if you depend on a specific version of Faker you still can reference the version directly. `npm i @faker-js/faker@5.5.3 -D` will work just fine 😄.
 :::